mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 the rest of the vehicle is open-topped.
 The rear compartment is crossed by two large beams, from which a pair of outriggers are slung along the sides of the vehicle.
-These have open weapon stations at the front, rear and centre, with a gunner seated directly at the weapon they control.
+These have open weapon stations at the front, rear and center, with a gunner seated directly at the weapon they control.

 Armament can vary but ‘showroom standard’ is a Blackjack